Protocol as Poetry: A Case Study of Pak's Smart Contract-Based Protocol Art: Discussion

 \subsubsection{Beyond Interactive Art}

-Interactive art from Myron Krueger’s {\it Videoplace} to Rafael Lozano-Hemmer’s public-space works invites real-time feedback loops, but those loops terminate once the exhibition ends.
-Pak designs \emph{durable} interaction.
-When a collector merges two {\it Merge} tokens or burns an NFT for \$ASH, the blockchain records a state change that affects every future viewer and holder.
-Interaction ceases to be a momentary spectacle and becomes infrastructure—a permanent mutation in the artwork’s ontology.
-Moreover, interaction is asynchronous and scalable: a wallet signing a transaction at 3 a.m. in Seoul alters the same global state later queried by a viewer in São Paulo, creating what media theorist Yuk Hui calls a “cosmotechnical” network of relations that far outstrips gallery-based interactivity.
+Interactive art from Myron Krueger's \textit{Videoplace} to Rafael Lozano-Hemmer's public-space works invites real-time feedback loops, but those loops terminate once the exhibition ends.
+Protocol art designs interaction into on-chain fact.
+When a collector merges two \emph{Merge} tokens or burns an NFT for \$ASH, the blockchain records a state change that affects every future viewer and holder.
+Interaction ceases to be a momentary spectacle and becomes infrastructure---a permanent mutation in the artwork's ontology.
+Each transaction---a merge, a burn, a tokenized message in \emph{Censored}---is an irreversible on-chain fact, not a fleeting gesture that vanishes when the gallery closes.
+Moreover, protocol interaction is asynchronous and scalable: millions of transactions are handled by the Ethereum network itself, so participation is bounded only by the scale of the chain rather than by gallery capacity or curatorial gatekeeping.